martybmusic/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used in the variables ('dansRoll' 'zoesRoll') that are defined outside of the function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name of the roller ('Dan') will always remain the same, but the number of the dice he rolls would be random based on the function established within 'personalDice'.

 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of 'newRoll' is enclosed/private, as it doesn't reach outside of itself for data.

 ### Task 3 - Stretch Goals